SuyaSaju/InfantNutritionBackend/README.md

 - We have chosen fastify as the underlying http server framework as it is very efficient and faster than the default express server

+## Deployment

+### MongoDB Schema change
+- Import the db provided in forum in your local machine
+-